ankschoubey/blog/src/content/post/life-blog/135-psychology-concepts.md

 ## 2. **Useful Psychology Tools**

-### 2.1 **Emotion Trackers**
+### 2.1 Most Important: Learning to Feel your Emotions

-- This will help you identify emotions better
-- It's a diagram that can help you identify your emotions.
-- This is useful to know as a concept even if you don't use it regularly.
-- Recommended blog

-I also used to use [How we feel](https://howwefeel.org/) app which helped me developed deep emotional awareness.
+`How to feel emotions` is probably the most important skill you need to learn.
+This can help you how emotions are affecting you, changing, choose appropriate response rather than react and also feel safe.

+Try to feel about how you are feeling right now and try to get deeper into it.
+It's easier if you can verbalize how you are feeling.

+Here's a sample of how I would feel my emotion and verbalize it.
+Assume I am facing a difficult emotion.
+Mostly I would close my eyes and think

+> This feel panic.
+> I am feeling uncomfortable somewhere in my head. near my forehead.
+It's like a tangled thread ball.
+It hurts.
+> Also, I feel a slight pressure in breathing near my mouth.

+In my experience, most smaller emotions will get auto-processed when you just allow yourself to feel.
+Also, there is no alternative to not feeling your emotions long term.

+The other techniques work to extend this core skill of feeling your feelings.

+### 2.2 **Labeling emotions**

+Labeling your emotions like Anger, Sadness, etc can help you understand the nature of how you feeling and process better.
+The more detailed you can be the better it is.

+Eventually, you'll be able to understand your emotional state in an instant.

+This will allow you to seek help easily.
+When you can describe how you feel better, it's easier to ask a therapist for the exact help you need or search with the right terms on YouTube/Google.

+Some emotions require special form of processing, which means the techniques would change a little.
+In my case I recognized,

+- Trauma: Requires more feeling of feeling in the moment, thinking things through.
+- Anxiety: Requires trauma processing paired with long term mindset change.
+- Anger: Requires more looking behind the anger for core feelings and then processing it and letting go in some cases.
+- Fears: Requires gradual exposure theraphy.

+When I was starting out, I relied most on [How we feel](https://howwefeel.org/) app for this.
+But you could also use an `emotion wheel`.

-### 2.2 **RAIN method for Radical Acceptance**
+### 2.3 **RAIN method for Radical Acceptance**

-- Radical Acceptance is acceptance of emotions and allowing ourselves to feel the emotion without judgment.
+- `Radical Acceptance` is acceptance of emotions and allowing ourselves to feel the emotion without judgment.
 - This can teach our body to be okay with emotions and that feeling bad is okay.

 To know why the importance of acceptance watch: